Barcode reader: Omnidirectional barcode scanners

 Omnidirectional scanners are most familiar through the horizontal scanners in supermarkets, where packages are slid over a glass or sapphire window.
 There are a range of different omnidirectional units available which can be used for differing scanning applications, ranging from retail type applications with the barcodes read only a few centimetres away from the scanner to industrial conveyor scanning where the unit can be a couple of metres away or more from the code.
 Omnidirectional scanners are also better at reading poorly printed, wrinkled, or even torn barcodes.

 Cell phone cameras

-While cell phone cameras without auto-focus are not ideal for reading some common barcode formats, there are 2D barcodes which are optimized for cell phones, as well as QR Codes (Quick Response) codes and Data Matrix codes which can be read quickly and accurately with or without auto-focus.
+While cell phone cameras without auto-focus are not ideal for reading some common barcode formats, there are 2D barcodes which are optimized for cell phones, as well as Quick Response (QR) codes and Data Matrix codes which can be read quickly and accurately with or without auto-focus.

 Cell phone cameras open up a number of applications for consumers.
 For example: